February 24, 2010 | HRIS | Posted by Ascentis Thought Leadership

 Cisco Systems provides a good whitepaper about this topic here .
 The best practice is to avoid opening any attachment or clicking any link without first knowing who it came from and that you were expecting to receive it.

-Contact Ascentis today for more information about secure on-demand HRIS and payroll solutions.
+Contact Ascentis today for more information about secure on-demand HRIS software and payroll solutions.